chiptu/darkGhostwind/README.md

 # darkGhostwind

-This repo is a darktheme version of [ghostwindcss](https://github.com/tailwindtoolbox/Ghostwind) with some details chaning
+This repo is a darktheme version of [ghostwindcss](https://github.com/tailwindtoolbox/Ghostwind) with some details changing

 ![example](https://github.com/chiptu/darkGhostwind/blob/master/ex.png?raw=true)